top of page

 Moffe shrugged with alarming nonchalance.
 “Let’s see…the shimmerkin, the ripclaw, the lupinfell, the fathach…” He turned to his Vashanti friends.
 “Am I forgetting one?”

 Dehrian cocked an eyebrow.
-“The mangroe?”
+“The mangroo?”

 “Ah, yes.”
 Moffe shook his head.
-“The mangroe.
+“The mangroo.
 The one I do try to forget.
 We think it’s a dragon-blooded lemur, but anyone slow enough to get a good look dies before he can tell the rest of us.”

 Cora held out her hand for the waterskin, and after a calming swig of riffle water, she wiped her mouth on her sleeve.
 “But you said we’re safe here.”

 “Perfectly safe.
-We haven’t seen a mangroe for a couple of years, and I’ve got scouts all over this forest.
+We haven’t seen a mangroo for a couple of years, and I’ve got scouts all over this forest.
 We’ll know well in advance if one is spotted.
 Now…make yourselves comfortable, rain and all.
 There’s not much we can do until the Assembly arrives.”

-Time slipped by with little said between them.
 Moffe and his three Vashanti friends huddled under a tarpaulin on one side of the clearing, talking in hushed tones.
 Cora clutched Lysanthir’s Lute to her breast, trying her best to keep the rain off.
 Cuauhtérroc and Kiyla sat nearby, fully exposed to the elements, hunched over with eyes closed.
 Surely they’re not sleeping!
 How could they sleep with this cold rain pelting them?
 At Cuauhtérroc’s feet lay the soaked blanket wrapping Elric’s torched body.
 The savage had carried it all morning, dutifully bearing the burden of his fallen friend.
 A true friend…

 Elric turned to see the short, bespectacled soldier running to him with flushed face.
 He pulled up and leaned over, clasping his knees and panting.